Image Fusion

 Specifies the image fusion method.
 The default method is Gram-Schmidt.

-• CNBROVEY: CNBROVEY (short for Color Normalized Brovey) is an improved Brovey transform-based image fusion method.
-It optimizes the fusion process of multispectral and panchromatic images by introducing a color normalization strategy.
-It enhances spatial details while preserving the original spectral characteristics as much as possible, suitable for scenarios balancing spectrum and detail.
+• CNBROVEY: CNBROVEY (full name Color Normalized Brovey) is an image fusion method based on an improved Brovey transform.
+By introducing a color normalization strategy, it optimizes the fusion process between multispectral and panchromatic images.
+It enhances spatial detail while preserving original spectral characteristics as much as possible, suitable for scenarios balancing spectrum and detail.

 FusionMethod